-The eastern section of Phase 1 was planted in 2006 (LCR MSCP 2006a, 2006b) (see figure 4).
-Mature cottonwoods and Goodding's willow are present and at the southern edge is a dense patch of coyote willow (Salix exigua).
+The eastern section of Phase 1 was planted in 2006 (LCR MSCP 2006a, 2006b) (see figure 3).
+Mature cottonwoods and Goodding's willow are present and at the southern edge is a dense patch of senescing coyote willow (Salix exigua).
 The western section was sparsely planted with honey mesquite, and cuckoos have not been documented using it.
 The site is bordered by dirt access roads on all sides.
 An agricultural field borders the north, and an open area managed by the CDFW lies to the south.
-During the early years after planting, the tree canopy was dense with a wide spreading canopy (LCR MSCP 2006b).
+During the early years after planting, the tree canopy was dense, with a wide-spreading canopy (LCR MSCP 2006b).
 The trees in this area are now tall, of large diameter and low canopy cover.
-Most Baccharis spp. and coyote willow understory present in past years has been shaded out, except along the road edges.
-The adjacent coyote willow area has always attracted a large number of nesting birds, including red-winged blackbirds (Agelaius phoeniceus), which sometimes make surveying this area difficult due to the raucous noise.
+Most baccharis (Baccharis spp.) and coyote willow understory present in past years has been shaded out, except along the road edges.
+The adjacent coyote willow area has always attracted many nesting birds, including red-winged blackbirds (Agelaius phoeniceus), which has made surveying this area difficult in the past due to the raucous noise.

-In 2019, there were four survey detections and one CO territory (copulation) at this site.
+In 2020, there were two survey detections and one PO territory at this site.

-Phase 2 was planted in 2007 (LCR MSCP 2006c, 2009a) (see figure 4).
+Phase 2 was planted in 2007 (LCR MSCP 2006c, 2009a) (see figure 3).
 The eastern third contains a small field of seeded cottonwoods.
 The understory in this plot is now dense, with many tall dead or dying trees.
 The remaining area of Phase 2 now has large-diameter trees present.
 The entire site is difficult to move through due to the many fallen trees and limbs.
 The site is bordered on all sides by dirt access roads and irrigation canals on the west, north, and south.

-In 2019, there were six survey detections and one PO territory at this site.
+In 2020, there were 15 survey detections, 2 PO territories, 1 PR territory, and 1 CO territory (copulation) at this site.

-Phase 3 was planted in 2008 and 2009 (LCR MSCP 2007a, 2010b) (see figure 4).
+Phase 3 was planted in 2008 and 2009 (LCR MSCP 2007a, 2010a, 2013) (see figure 3).
 The site now consists of tall, large-diameter cottonwood and Goodding's willow trees.
-Fallen trees and branches make this site difficult to walk and approach birds stealthily for resight or observations.
+Fallen trees and branches make this site difficult to walk and approach birds stealthily for observation.
 The site is bordered by dirt access roads on all sides and to the east by the LCR and an open area managed by the CDFW.
-The southern edge is bordered by a large cleared and partially constructed housing development.
+The southern edge is bordered by a large agriculture field and partially constructed housing development.